Introducing the new Peterborough fast response plant.

-Unlike the existing plant, which uses gas turbines, we’re proposing to use technology similar to a car engine to generate power.
-Reciprocating engines burn fuel, in this case gas, with air to produce hot gases that are used to drive a piston up and down.
-In a car the power generated by the piston is used to drive the wheels.
-However in a power plant like this, the motion of the pistons will be used to drive the generator, which produces the electricity.
+Housed within a warehouse-type structure, the plant will consist of five 10MW reciprocating gas engines.
+Unlike the existing plant, which uses gas turbines, the plant will burn gas with air to produce hot gases that are used to drive a piston up and down.
+The motion of the pistons will be used to drive the generator, which then in turn produces electricity.

 Together, the engines will be operated as a highly flexible ‘peaking plant’ that will be able to go from a cold start up to full power in under two minutes.

 This is a feature that is becoming increasingly important as more intermittent renewable capacity, such as wind and solar, comes on line.